-Another common search that lands people here: “Are Hilary and David married in real life?”
-And more recently, the the burning question has been: “Why were David and Hilary replaced by new hosts?”
-Well, here’s what I know…
+Other common searches: “Are Hilary and David married in real life?” and “Why were David and Hilary replaced by new hosts?”

 Let’s put it this way: these kinds of shows are entertainment.
 They are not documentaries.